A guide to cyber security certification and training

 This was only published in August 2019 and may form the basis for future GDPR standards given its preoccupation with systems that handle and protect the personal data that's processed as part of normal business functions.

-GDPR is an area which has also seen certifications crop up due to the significance placed on data protection by businesses since its enactment in 2018.
-The UK government is considering a shake up to the rules set out by the Data Protection Act 2018 but GDPR’s unforgiving penalties - up to 4% of global annual turnover, or 20 million, whichever is higher - mean expertise in the area is paramount in today’s business environment.
+GDPR is an area that has also seen certifications crop up due to the significance placed on data protection by businesses since its enactment in 2018.
+The UK government recently published its plans for a new Data Reform Bill that would scrap a number of the more stringent rules set out under GDPR.
+These changing times mean expertise in the area is paramount.
 Responsibility will still lie with the board, but cyber security experts need to be aware of what’s expected from them.

 One company offering GDPR training is Assuredata.
 The introductory courses, which are endorsed by both the Cloud Industry Forum and the Federation Against Software Theft (FAST), aim to raise awareness of GDPR requirements and remove confusion, particularly with regard to those in the cloud industry.
 More information can be found here.